ss1gohan13/A-Better-End-Print-Macro/README.md

 </details>

-<b>Please note:</b> there are additional macros embedded within the End Print macro that call for LED status (https://github.com/julianschill/klipper-led_effect/blob/master/docs/LED_Effect.md).
-The LED macros have been commented out by default.
+<b>Please note:</b> [julianschill's Klipper LED effects](https://github.com/julianschill/klipper-led_effect) are also listed within this macro.
+They have been commented out by default.
+If you have LEDs installed, and the plugin installed, feel free to uncomment them.

 In addition to this, I had included delayed gcodes for a nevermore to remain running (if installed) for 5 mins to help scrub the air.
 As well as included a delayed gcode for LED status to update after 5 min to reflect the printer part status.
 These have been commented out by default to avoid any errors for someone that does not have these installed.
 If you do have a nevermore, or LEDs, installed please feel free to uncomment these options.